mhariskh/mhariskh/README.md

 - 🌱 &nbsp; Learning more about React JS and Animations.
 - ✍️ &nbsp; Pursuing Content Writing as hobbies/side hustles.

+<h3> 👨🏻‍💻 &nbsp;Currently Contributing and Generating Impact at:  </h3>
+- Markaz.app - Product owner of the Supplier Web Platform.
+- Generating impact by helping suppliers get connected with resellers easily and helping in the order management.

 <h3> 🛠 &nbsp;Tech Stack</h3>

 - 💻 &nbsp;